osamaayub/shareme_socialMediaApplication/README.md

 Feel free to contribute to this project by submitting pull requests.
 Any feedback or suggestions are also welcomed.
 Author

-Osama Ayub
+OsamaAyub
 License

-This project is licensed under the [License Name].
+This project is licensed under the Apache-2.0 license.